 The Regency then passed to Robert's Bruce's nephew, Donald, Earl of Mar.
 Edward Balliol still harboured dreams that he would one day occupy the Scottish throne, a position he considered to be his by right of birth.
 He received support from Edward III of England and landing on the coast of Fife he proceeded toward Perth.
 Mar met them in a bloody battle at Dupplin Moor and was killed in the action.

-Edward Balliol was duly crowned Edward, King of Scots at Scone, but nobles loyal to the memory of Robert the Bruce drove him back into England.
-The regency was taken by another Douglas, Archibald, the brother of the previous Earl.
+Edward Balliol was duly crowned Edward, King of Scots at Scone Abbey, but Sir Andrew Murray, appointed Guardian of Scotland by nobles loyal to the memory of Robert the Bruce ambushed him at Annan and drove him back into England.
+The regency during the minority of the young David Bruce was taken by another Douglas, Archibald, the brother of the previous Earl.
 Edward III now gave further support to Balliol, he declared the Treaty of Northampton null and void due to border reiving and marched on Berwick.

 The Scots met the English invaders at the The Battle of Halidon Hill, where they suffered total defeat.
 Berwick was forced to surrender after a long siege and Balliol was restored to the Scottish throne.
 The young King David was promptly sent to France for his greater safety.
 Balliol paid homage to Edward III for his kingdom, destroying the Scots independence that Robert the Bruce had fought so long for.

 Following the English victory at Halidon Hill the town of Berwick and the lands of the Borders and Lothian were ceded to Edward III by Edward Balliol.
 This ensured that warfare between the two countries would continue as the Scots fought to regain their lands.
 The young King David was sent to France for safety, where Phillip VI lodged him at Chateau Gaillard.